-WIN SEL This green LED indicates that the Afterburner is in VCG Window Select Mode.
-See section 3.1.4.

-ON/OFF When the Afterburner is in VCG Window Select Mode, this green LED indicates that the selected character window is turned On.
+- WIN SEL: This green LED will be On when the Afterburner is in VCG Window Select Mode.
+See section 3.1.4. - ON/OFF: When the Afterburner is in VCG Window Select Mode, this green LED indicates that the selected character window is turned On.
 When the Afterburner is in not in VCG Window Select Mode, this green LED indicates that the character keyer is turned On.
 See section 3.1.4.